 With increasing demand we have an ongoing need for new Support Coordinators, for casual, part-time or full time positions.
 We are especially seeking staff bi-lingual in English and one other language from either Vietnamese, Mandarin, Cantonese or Arabic.
 Help people with a disability achieve their goals and families make the most of their child’s NDIS plan.
 For many participants and parents, finding their way through the process of planning and connecting with services can be challenging and time consuming.
 Support Coordinators help people plan, connect to services and overcome barriers.
 See position description for application process.
-Applications are ongoing, although we are looking for a new Vietnamese worker to join ASAP in October 2018.
+Applications are ongoing, although we are looking for another Vietnamese worker to join ASAP or in January 2019.

 Inclusion Support Workers (Melbourne Metro)